Vious/leetcode_practice/problem51-100/Readme.md

 For Problem 53.
 (Maximum Subarray), greedy.
 (Needs some time to review)

 For Problem 54.
-(54. Spiral Matrix),
+(Spiral Matrix), code beats 100%, feeling a bit nice.
 - Set a turn flag, and dx, dy as directions, when should dx be 1 or -1.
 - Update four boundary values left-right, up-bottom (decrease, increase, in need).

+For Problem 55.
+(Jump Game), two pointers, near, far and a value for farthest.